Sheaves on weighted projective planes and modular forms: Rank 1 and 2 torsion free sheaves on weighted projective planes

 \end{proof}

-By Theorem \ref{thm:generating function}, the problem of computing Euler characteristics of moduli spaces of the rank 1 torsion free sheaves on $\PP$ is reduced to counting colored 2D partitions.
-Counting colored 2D partitions is a delicate topic.
+By Theorem \ref{thm:generating function}, the problem of computing Euler characteristics of moduli spaces of the rank 1 torsion free sheaves on $\PP$ is reduced to counting coloured partitions.
+Counting coloured partitions is a delicate topic.
 To the authors knowledge, no closed formula exists for the general case.
 When the action of the cyclic group $\bmu_k$ on $\C^2$ is \emph{balanced}, i.e.~is of the form $\mu \cdot (x,y)=(\mu x, \mu^{k-1}y)$, there is an elegant formula appearing in the physics literature \cite{DS}.
-The formula in this case is\footnote{Assuming all colored partitions have color 0 at the origin.}
+The formula in this case is\footnote{Assuming all coloured partitions have colour 0 at the origin.}

-One can count colored 2D partitions keeping track of the number of boxes with color 0 only by setting $q_0=q$ and $q_1=\cdots =q_{k-1}=1$.
+One can count coloured partitions keeping track of the number of boxes with colour 0 only by setting $q_0=q$ and $q_1=\cdots =q_{k-1}=1$.
 Then formula (\ref{balanced refined formula}) is related to the character formula of the affine Lie algebra $\widehat{su}(k)$ (Equation (4.5) in [DS])

 where $\eta(q)$ is the Dedekind eta function. \\